Other Criminal Defense Cases

 - OWI causing death or serious injury

-He can also help you if you've been charged with theft in connection with allegedly stealing a car.
-Whatever charge you're dealing with, make sure you contact Michael P. Manley as soon as possible.
-He can work with you and make sure your case receives the attention it rightfully deserves.
+We can also help you if you've been charged with theft in connection with allegedly stealing a car.
+Whatever charge you're dealing with, make sure you contact Manley & Manley as soon as possible.
+We can work with you and make sure your case receives the attention it rightfully deserves.
 Case results matter here - and so do you!